-

 Changing copier template strings (_endops)

 I was completely stuck for awhile. copier was not replacing my template variables.
-I found out that adding all these `_endops` fixed it.
-Now It will support
+I found out that adding all these fixed it.
+Now It will support all of these types of variable wrappers !RTFM: Later I read the docs and realized that copier defaults to using and for its templates unlike other tools like cookiecutter.

 -